gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 Instead of specifying a banner in a file list with `'<banner>'` or `'<banner:prop.subprop>'`, the [grunt-contrib-concat](/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](/gruntjs/grunt-contrib-uglify) plugins each have a `banner` option.

 Instead of stripping banners from files individually with `'<file_strip_banner:file.js>'`, the [grunt-contrib-concat](/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](/gruntjs/grunt-contrib-uglify) plugins each have an option to strip/preserve banners.

-## Task configuration
-The configuration format for grunt 0.4 has been standardized and greatly enhanced.

-See the [[Configuring tasks]] guide as well as individual plugin documentation for more information.

 ## Alias task changes
 When specifying an alias task, the list of tasks to run must now be specified as an array.